Using the WatchApp

 Walking

-The maps come from Apple – or which you need a 4G connection.
-The walk-interface shows your current position (blue circle in the middle), the point you just passed (red arrow), the point you should to to (green arrow) and the 2 points you have to pass next.
+The maps come from Apple – for which you need a 4G connection.
+The walk-interface shows your current position (blue circle in the middle), the point you just passed (red arrow), the point you should to to (green arrow) and some points you have to pass next (purple arrows).
 If TrackGuide has some extra info on a point, a little blue flag is added to it.
 Other elements of this interface are

-• Just below the time, you see a blue arrow showing what to do when you reach the next points.
-If that arrow points 27° to the right, have to go 27° to the right at that point.
+• Next to this distance sits an arrow showing what to do when you reach the next points.
+If that arrow points 27° to the right, you’ll have to go 27° to the right at that point.
+If you are on track, the shape of this arrow equals the shape of the green arrow.
+If you are off track, the shape is adapted to reflect your different incoming corner.

 The blue dot in the middle…

-… is you.
+… represents you.
 Attached to that dot are two arrows :

 • The blue dot is filled with red ink if the error margin to the GPS measurements have a large error margin.